jgillick/python-cybergear/README.md

 print(motor.config.get("MechOffset"))
 ```

-You can also use an event listener to be notified when config values are retrieved
+You can also use an event listener to be notified when config value is retrieved

 ```python
 def config_value_received(name: str, value: str):